 The main difference between hemp and marijuana, is the THC content.
 Hemp contains almost no THC (according to law, hemp must contain less than 0.3% THC content) while marijuana can contain a lot.

 For this reason, hemp is non-psychoactive while marijuana is very psycho-active.
+This is because THC has a strong binding affinity for CB receptors, and CBD does not.

-We’ve discovered even more ways for how to use CBD today, and we’ll go over them a bit later on.
+We’ve discovered even more ways for how to use CBD oil today, and we’ll go over them a bit later on.

 Modern Day Cannabis Use